City Relocation Overview

 • Median home value: $379,900

-• Best fit: budget-conscious movers, people who want convenience, people prioritizing weather
+• Best fit: people prioritizing weather

 Bottom line